dtrannam/Travel-itinerary/README.md

 ## In the works:

+* Allow uploading of more images - setting a limit on amount of images and deleting images option
 * Create about page/new account information
 * DB update and stricter requirements for mongoose such as required fields
 * AWS Deployment